aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 COMPARE ...
 [POWDER|RDF|AMD|EMD] [XEND xend.r] [SIGMA sigma.r] [NORM 1|2|INF] ## crystals
 COMPARE ...
 [SORTED|RDF|ULLMANN|UMEYAMA]  ## molecules
 ~~~
 At least two structures are required for the comparison.
+The
-The structures can be given as external files (`file1.s`,
+structures can be given as external files (`file1.s`,
 `file2.s`,...).
 The behavior regarding the input format is the same as
 in CRYSTAL and MOLECULE: the file format is identified using the file
 extension or its contents if the extension is not enough.
 If a dot
 (".") is used instead of a file name, the current structure
 (previously loaded with CRYSTAL/MOLECULE) is used.
+A file with
+extension `.peaks` can also be given to provide powder diffraction
+peak information directly (see below).

 There are two distinct modes of operation in COMPARE, depending on
 whether a molecular or crystal comparison is carried out.
 If the